 Morgan County Obituary Finder – This database includes obituary information for Morgan County residents.
 If the death occurred before 2011, the listing indicates the date the obituary was printed in the local newspaper, which we have on microfilm in the library’s Genealogy/Local History Department.

-Morgan County Probate Index – Work in progress thanks to volunteer Rachel.
-Currently only links to surnames that begin with the letters A through M. More to come.
+Morgan County Probate Index – Completed with many thanks to our volunteer, Rachel.
+Links to surnames that begin with the letters A through Z.

-John Wooden – Contains photos of John Wooden and his family and their ties to Morgan County.
+John Wooden – PLEASE USE GOOGLE CHROME FOR THESE FILES.
+Contains photos of John Wooden and his family and their ties to Morgan County.

-Chronicles of Upper Burnet – Transcipts of a daily journal of events written by William Gregory Harrison, a farmer in Jefferson Township, Morgan County from 1880 to 1881.
+Chronicles of Upper Burnet – Transcripts of a daily journal of events written by William Gregory Harrison, a farmer in Jefferson Township, Morgan County from 1880 to 1881.

 OTHER WEB RESOURCES